dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 Unlike SQL models, which return a `select` statement, each Python model returns a single <Term id="dataframe">data frame</Term>.
 When you run a Python model, the result of that data frame will be saved as a table in your data warehouse.

 Each Python model lives in a `.py` file in your `models/` folder.
-It defines a function named `model()`, which accepts two arguments:
+It defines a function named **`model()`**, which has two parameters:
 - **`dbt`**: A class compiled by dbt Core, unique to each model, that enables you to run your Python code in the context of your dbt project and DAG.
-- **`session`**: Represents the current Python application session, which allows you to interact with the data platform, such as reading in tables as data frames and writing data frames back to tables.
-In PySpark, by convention, the SparkSession variable is named `spark` and available globally.
+- **`session`**: A class representing the connection to the backing engine, which allows you to interact with the data platform.
+The session is needed to read in tables as data frames, and to writ data frames back to tables.
+In PySpark, by convention, the `SparkSession` is named `spark`, and available globally.
 For consistency across platforms, we always pass it into the `model` function as an explicit argument named `session`.
 - returns: a data frame (Snowpark, PySpark, or Pandas)

-dbt Python models have access to all of the same configuration options as SQL models.
+dbt Python models have access to almost all of the same configuration options as SQL models.
 You can test them, document them, add `tags` and `meta` properties to them, persist their descriptions as database comments, grant access on their results to other users, and so on.
-You can select them by their name, their file path, their configurations, whether they are upstream or downstream of another model.
+You can select them by their name, their file path, their configurations, whether they are upstream or downstream of another model, or whether they have been modified compared to a previous project state.

 ### Referencing other models

-Your Python model will want to read data from other SQL models, using the `dbt.ref()` function.
-The same idea applies for `dbt.source()`.
+Your Python model will want to read data from other models (SQL or Python).
+Do this using the `dbt.ref()` function.
+The same idea applies for raw source tables, via `dbt.source()`.
 Those functions return data frames, pointing to the upstream source, model, seed, or snapshot.

 <File name='models/my_python_model.py'>